Michael Muhammad Knight: Why I Am a Five Percenter

 Why I Am a Five Percenter was released October 13, 2011, by Tarcher/Penguin Books.
 The book is a more personal sequel to Knight's first work on the Five Percenters, in which he covers his personal relationship to the Five Percenter community, focusing on the question of whether his research made him a true insider and considering ways in which his identities as white and Muslim complicate his connection to the community.

 William S. Burroughs vs. the Qur'an

 Knight's eighth book, William S. Burroughs vs. the Qur'an was released on April 1, 2012, by Soft Skull/Counterpoint.
 The book covers Knight's changing relationship with his mentor and hero, Peter Lamborn Wilson, and Knight's literary experimentation with the Qur'an using the cut-up methods of William S. Burroughs.

 Tripping with Allah: Islam, Drugs, and Writing

 The book, which was released on February 12, 2013, by Soft Skull/Counterpoint, follows Knight's experimentation with ayahuasca and attempts to integrate ayahuasca use into his Muslim practice, first through Santo Daime.
-Knight pursues and ultimately experiences a vision of Fatimah, daughter of the Prophet Muhammad.
+Knight pursues and ultimately experiences a vision of Fatimah, daughter of Muhammad.
 Much of the book relates to Knight's anxieties over remaining an artist while transitioning into an academic, as well as the impact of academic study on his relationship to religion.